-Park Projects is a new programme that invites artists to produce works in the context of Jameel Arts Centre’s waterfront Sculpture Park.
-The commissioned artworks will inhabit public space in unexpected ways, questioning notions of nature and community.
+Park Projects is a new programme that invites artists to create works in the context of Jameel Arts Centre’s waterfront sculpture park.
+The commissioned artworks inhabit public space in unexpected ways, questioning notions of nature and community.

-Nahla Tabbaa’s commission will result in a limited-edition artist’s book in collaboration with graphic designer Layan Attari.
+Nahla Tabbaa’s commission resulted in a limited-edition artist’s book in collaboration with graphic designer Layan Attari.

-Trevor Yeung’s commission will be launched in February 2022 and will remain on display until May 2022.
+Trevor Yeung’s commission will remain on display until May 2022.

 About Nahla Tabbaa